KeltonMVP/rules/docs/wiki-info/factions/national-guard.en.md

 ## Specific Commands

 ### /fvr
-By executing the command, all unoccupied faction vehicles will be respawned.
+By executing the command, all unoccupied faction vehicles will be respawned.<br>
 The command is accessible from rank 5 in any faction.

 ### /clothes
 To change your skin according to your rank, any faction member can use the /clothes command only if they are in a clothing store.